SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/multi-arch-images-via-docker-selenium.md

 ### Motivation

-For experimental Docker container images, which is able to run on platforms such as the Apple M-series or Raspberry Pi, the community-driven repository initiative hosted at [SeleniumHQ-Community/docker-seleniarm](https://github.com/seleniumhq-community/docker-seleniarm).
+For experimental Docker container images that are able to run on platforms such as the Apple M-series or Raspberry Pi, the community-driven repository initiative hosted at [SeleniumHQ-Community/docker-seleniarm](https://github.com/seleniumhq-community/docker-seleniarm).
 These images are built for separate architectures: linux/arm64 (aarch64), linux/arm/v7 (armhf), and linux/amd64 and published